Praha-Rajská zahrada railway station

-Praha–Rajská zahrada is a railway halt (zastávka) located in Kyje in Prague 14.
+Praha-Rajská zahrada is a railway halt (zastávka) located in Kyje in Prague 14, Czech Republic.
 It lies on the railway line from Prague to Nymburk, near the metro station of the same name, and was opened on 10 December 2023.
-It is served by fast trains from Prague to Nymburk and Neratovice as well as local services integrated into the Esko Prague system.
-It is connected to Prague metro (a footbridge was opened in 2024), and to local and city buses.
+It is served by trains from Prague to Nymburk and Neratovice, as well as local services integrated into the Esko Prague system.
+It is connected to Prague Metro (a footbridge was opened in 2024), and to local and city buses.

-The name Rajská zahrada ("Paradise Garden") is derived from an orchard that was located nearby behind a railway siding, now forming a row of allotments on Borská Street.
+The name Rajská zahrada (lit. 'paradise garden') is derived from an orchard that was located nearby behind a railway siding, now forming a row of allotments on Borská Street.

-The station was built as a part of a reconstruction of a railway between Praha-Vysočany and Mstětice.
+The station was built as a part of a reconstruction of the railway between Praha-Vysočany and Mstětice.